important

 • It is okay to use water from roadside springs for bathing, washing clothes, and flushing toilets.

 • Boil water for one minute before using it for drinking, cooking, washing fruits and vegetables, brushing teeth, and making ice cubes, and concentrated juices.
+Boiling will kill any germs that are in the water, but will not get rid of other contaminants.

 • Note that even after boiling there could be health risks, especially for infants, older adults, and people with weakened immune systems.